dgerosa/website/_pages/more.md

 pAGN: The one-stop solution for AGN disc modeling Great public code to easily compute 1D models of AGN disks.
 Supporting arXiv:2304.13063.

-updowninjections: Parameter estimation of binary black holes in the endpoint of the up-down instability Bilby posterior samples of binaries that were aligned but are now precessing.
-Supporting arXiv:2002.10465.

-twoprecessingspins: Characterization of merging black holes with two precessing spins Posterior samples of >100 LIGO/Virgo injections with two large, misaligned spins.
-Supporting arXiv:2207.00030.

 WDsatellites: Milky Way Satellites Shining Bright in Gravitational Waves.
 LISA white dwarf posteriors.
 Supporting arXiv:2002.10465.